renovatebot/renovate/docs/usage/string-pattern-matching.md

 For an array of patterns to match, the following must be true:

-- If any positive matches are included, at least one must match.
+- If any positive matches are included, at least one must match
-- If any negative matches are included, none must match.
+- If any negative matches are included, none must match

-For example, `["/^abc/", "!/^abcd/", "!/abce/"]` would match "abc" and "abcf" but not "foo", "abcd", "abce", or "abcdef".
+For example, `["/^abc/", "!/^abcd/", "!/abce/"]` would match "abc" and "abcf" but _not_ "foo", "abcd", "abce", or "abcdef".

 ## Usage in Renovate configuration options